All recipes are gluten-free, low-carb and sugar-free. As always!

 3. Keto Chocolate Mousse (vegan)

-- 290 grams coconut milk, chilled in the fridge overnight
+- 290 grams of coconut milk, chilled in the fridge overnight

 - 1 bar Funky Fat Foods Dark Chocolate, melted